badola/blog/cpp/index.md

 ## Remember Remember the C++11
 > Remember, remember!
-> The cppcon starts in November,
+> The cppcon starts in September,
 > The metaprogramming, closures and plot;
 > I know of no reason
 > Why the Concepts and Expressions